GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Due to PostScript implementation limitations the raster images used with **-G** must be less than 146 x 146 pixels in size; for larger images see :doc:`psimage`.
-The format of Sun raster files is outlined in Appendix `B. GMT file formats`_.
+The format of Sun raster files is outlined in Chapter `GMT file formats`_.
 Note that under PostScript Level 1 the patterns are filled by using the polygon as a *clip path*.
 Complex clip paths may require more memory than the PostScript interpreter has been assigned.
 There is therefore the